chabad360/htmlproofer/README.md

           directory: "./public"
           # The directory to scan
           arguments: --allow-missing-href
-          # The areguments to pass to HTMLProofer
+          # The arguments to pass to HTMLProofer
 ```